This degree course allows you to combine learning computing fundamentals with study in the School of Mathematics.

 |Introduction to Statistics and DNA|

-This degree provides you with excellent preparation for a career in the computing industry or further study in one of the component disciplines.
-The course is ideal if you are wishing to pursue a career in, for example, the Met Office, GCHQ, Shell and in engineering, government or finance including the stock market.
+The course is ideal if you are wishing to pursue a career in, for example, the Met Office, GCHQ, Shell or in engineering, government or finance, including the stock market.
 It draws together a practical understanding of software engineering and systems and the skills of analysis and modelling to investigate particular problems in computing.

 All undergraduate applications should be made through the Universities and Colleges Admissions Services (UCAS).